A Word of Advice

 The fatality may not be job related, but there may still be a personal injury claim.
 For example many commutes to and from the job are not covered by L&I. However a commuting fatality can still result in a personal injury claim against the negligent driver who caused the death.

-- If injured worker’s status immediately prior to an unrelated death was that he could never work again then it would be correct to formally request a pension for a spouse or children based not on the death, but rather on the workers’ L&I claim status at death.
+- Pension.
+If injured worker’s status immediately prior to an unrelated death was that he could never work again then it would be correct to formally request a pension for a spouse or children.
+This pension request is not based on the death, but rather on the workers’ L&I claim status at the time of death.

 There Is No L&I Claim For The Fatality, But Possibly There Should Be One